Year: 2023 | Players: 1-6 | Minutes: 40 | Ages: 12+

 Pros

-• I’m a big fan of co-op games with variable turn orders, and I really like how it’s implemented in The A.R.T.
+- I’m a big fan of co-op games with variable turn orders, and I really like how it’s implemented in The A.R.T.
 Project.
-The first and second phases of each round require good communication, so each successful round feels like a legit team win.
+The first and second phases of each round require good communication so you can decide who should go when, making each successful round feel like a legit team win.

 Cons